sazwarriyadhs/serenityresort/README.md

-# Serenity Manager
+# Elegencia

-Serenity Manager is a modern, comprehensive management system for hotels, resorts, and restaurants, built with Next.js, and leveraging AI for an enhanced guest experience.
+Elegencia is a modern, comprehensive management system for hotels, resorts, and restaurants, built with Next.js, and leveraging AI for an enhanced guest experience.
+The visual identity is inspired by luxury and elegance, featuring a dark theme with gold accents.

 ## Core Features